asumacodes/js-polyfills/array-polyfills.md

 - These polyfills are simplified versions and may not cover all edge cases of native implementations
 - Modern browsers support these methods natively
 - For production, prefer native methods or well-tested polyfill libraries

+## Contributing
+Feel free to contribute to this document by creating a pull request or opening an issue!

+---
+Created with 💻 by AsumaCodes